EmanuelSommer/portvine/README.md

 code examples and some handy visualization functions that were not incorporated into the package as they are highly opinionated.

-In order to really grasp what is going on a look at the **Theoretical vignette** is advised before starting to use the package.
+In order to really grasp what is going on under the hood a look at the **Theory vignette** is advised before starting to use the package.
 There the most important algorithms used during the risk measure estimation are explained.
 If this doesn’t saturate your hunger for the theory behind the package you should take a look at my masters thesis (when it is published of course).

 Moreover the help pages are quite detailed so feel free to have a look at them.